 Hospital Stays

-To reserve his space during hospital stays, the member must pay his daily room and board charge.
+To reserve bedhold during hospital stays, the member must pay the daily room and board charge.

 The facility's bedhold charge or the negotiated bed hold charge for reserving a member's space during hospital stays may not exceed the maximum amount established by the managed care organization (MCO).